thriving-dev/kafka-streams-cassandra-state-store/README.md

 #### ‼️**Important:** notes upfront

 1. Disable logging => `withLoggingDisabled()`
-  - Enabled by default, kafka streams is 'logging' the events making up the store's state against a _changelog topic_ to be able to restore state following a rebalance or application restart.
+   ...enabled by default, kafka streams is 'logging' the events making up the store's state against a _changelog topic_ to be able to restore state following a rebalance or application restart.
 Since cassandra is a permanent external store, state does not need to be _restored_ but is always available.
 1. Disable caching => `withCachingDisabled()`
-  - Enabled by default, kafka streams is buffering writes - which is not what we want when working with cassandra state store
+   ...enabled by default, kafka streams is buffering writes - which is not what we want when working with cassandra state store
 1. Do not use [standby replicas](https://docs.confluent.io/platform/current/streams/developer-guide/config-streams.html#streams-developer-guide-standby-replicas) => `num.standby.replicas=0`
-  - Standby replicas are used to minimize the latency of task failover by keeping shadow copies of local state stores as a hot standby.
+   ...standby replicas are used to minimize the latency of task failover by keeping shadow copies of local state stores as a hot standby.
 The state store backed by cassandra does not need to be restored or re-balanced since all streams instances can directly access any partitions state.

 #### High-level DSL <> StoreSupplier
 ```java